 The Castle on the Hill

-A few weeks ago the lyrics echoed through the household just as I heard them for the first time.
-That time years ago when driving my two sons down the narrow country road in Worb, Switzerland.
+A few weeks ago, the lyrics echoed through the household just as I heard them for the first time.
+Years ago, when driving my two sons down a narrow country road in Worb, Switzerland.

 “I’m on my way